-Canon just released the Canon 300mm f/2.8L IS II (B&H), an update to an already highly-regarded lens, and I was able to get a review copy courtesy of B&H. I tried this lens out during a photo session with a model, Lea.
+Canon just released the Canon 300mm f/2.8L IS II (affiliate), an update to an already highly-regarded lens.
+I tried this lens out during a photo session with a model, Lea Liu.
 Instead of just photographs, I decided to shoot video and create a “moving portrait” of her.

 The video footage was shot in Times Square a few evenings ago, just using the flood of light from the billboards.

 The initial portion of the clip is just a series of glimpses of Lea through the crowd in Times Square.
 It was a bit of a battle to get a decent sequence, since people would often stop in their tracks right in front of the camera.
 Which is okay; I’m just one more person there.
 An amusing moment was when someone came up to Lea while I was photographing her at a distance, to ask her where she bought her clothes.
 “Hey lady, we’re working here!”
 I did actually say that, but just under my breath.

 This video clip was edited with iMovie ’11.
 I slowed the video footage down to 50% speed to make it more dream-like.